 - While an end-game has since been created, achieving it is not straight-forward and requires research, and obviously knowing what to craft to get there (see point #1).

 Over the years there were several additions to the game like villages where you could interact and trade with the villagers.
 I would’ve thought this would be an end-game scenario acting as if you were lost on an island trying to get back to civilization.
 Another potential end-game scenario I saw in my head was escaping the planet by building a rocket ship.
 The actual end-game involves going to the Nether (hell-like dimension) and slaying a dragon through a ridiculous amount of steps that require crafting recipes, which you have to research to find.
 I find no reason to beat the game; Instead, I’ll enjoy it for what it is: a glorious first-person Lego mining survivor game.

-Minecraft was never the first or the best of anything specifically, but do all the rights things at the right time:
+Minecraft was never the first or the best of anything specifically, but did all the rights things at the right time:

 - Purchasable throughout development (Early Access)

-- A sandbox where your imagine could go wild
+- A sandbox where your imagination could go wild

 - Procedurally generated maps